-The precinct hosts 150 scientists from the Department of Agriculture, Fisheries and Forestry, Commonwealth Scientific and Industrial Research Organisation (CSIRO) and The University of Queensland through the Queensland Alliance for Agriculture and Food Innovation (QAAFI).
+The precinct hosts 150 scientists from the Department of Agriculture and Fisheries (DAF), Commonwealth Scientific and Industrial Research Organisation (CSIRO) and The University of Queensland through the Queensland Alliance for Agriculture and Food Innovation (QAAFI).
 Another 550 are co-located on the Queensland Health Forensic and Scientific Services campus.
 Due to the nature of services on the site it has a high level of security both for entry to the facility and within the facility.

-The Health Food Science Precinct consists of three buildings on the Queensland Health Forensic and Scientific Services campus.
+The Health and Food Sciences Precinct consists of 3 buildings on the Queensland Health Forensic and Scientific Services campus.
 The buildings are a mix of office and laboratory accommodation, including meeting rooms.

 - Freezer rooms

 - Pilot plant—food development and production area with an extensive range of food-grade processing equipment for handling seafood, meat, dairy and horticulture products

 Laboratories, processing facilities and meeting rooms

 - Laboratories—general, PC2, PC3, QAP accredited and NATA accredited

 - Sensory evaluation area

 Services and capabilities

 Queensland businesses that design and manufacture food and beverages can use the ‘food zone’ to develop and test new products (available to public and private research organisations through collaborative research projects) that is Safe Food Queensland accredited.
 The food zone is a single location for small-scale production, initial development, reformulation and consumer testing of food and beverage products.